About W. Bartley Hildreth

 In 2008, Dr. Hildreth received the Aaron B. Wildavsky Award for lifetime scholarly achievement in the field of public budgeting and financial management from the Association for Budgeting and Financial Management of the American Society for Public Administration.
 He is a 2012 elected Fellow of the National Academy of Public Administration.

 Dr. Hildreth specializes in municipal securities.
 From 1989 through 2023, he served as the editor-in-chief of the Municipal Finance Journal (a quarterly specializing in the financing of state and local governments and municipal securities).
 From October 1, 2012 to September 30, 2015, Dr. Hildreth served as a "public member" on the Board of Directors of the Municipal Securities Rulemaking Board which was created by Congress to promote a fair and efficient municipal securities market as a self-regulatory board under the U.S. Securities and Exchange Commission.
 In May 2017, Dr. Hildreth received the "Industry Contribution Award" from the National Federation of Municipal Analysts for contributions that advance the municipal bond industry.
 Professor Hildreth's research on municipal securities has been published in many journal articles and several book chapters.
 He authored the State & Local Government Debt Issuance and Management Service (an update service by Sheshunoff Information Service).
 He was the principal author of the State of Kansas 2005 Debt Affordability Report, the first comprehensive study of the state's debt, and the companion study on local government debt affordability.
 Dr. Hildreth was the only academician on the small task force of industry leaders charged with rewriting the last two versions of the industry standard GFOA Disclosure Guidelines for Offerings of Securities by State and Local Governments.
 While in Ohio, his experience in financial workouts included the financial restructuring of an enterprise operation in 'technical' default and advisor/author on municipal financial emergencies to the U.S. Advisory Commission on Intergovernmental Relations.
 In 1997, the Governor of Kansas appointed, and the state Senate confirmed, Dr. Hildreth to the board of directors of the Kansas Development Finance Authority, the largest municipal bond issuer in the state.
 He was reappointed in 2000 to serve until 2003.
 He also served on the Wichita Public Building Commission.
 Moreover, his work on infrastructure financing has gained research and lecture tour support in Canada from the Canadian Embassy and the Government of Quebec.
 He was the only scholar on the five member expert delegation representing the Woodrow Wilson International Center for Scholars to meet with senior Chinese officials on environmental financing using subnational securities.
 In fall 2005, Dr. Hildreth was a Fulbright scholar on infrastructure financing as the Fulbright-McGill Visiting Research Chair of Public Policy at McGill University in Montreal, and he continues to conduct research on Canadian provincial and municipal debt.
 He was a consultant on subnational bond financing to the Nomura Institute of Capital Markets Research, Tokyo.
-Recent task force or consulting roles on municipal securities include work with The Volcker Alliance, the Pew Charitable Trusts, the Lincoln Institute of Land Policy, and the University of Chicago's Center for Municipal Finance.
+Other task force or consulting roles on municipal securities include work with The Volcker Alliance, the Pew Charitable Trusts, the Lincoln Institute of Land Policy, and the University of Chicago's Center for Municipal Finance.

 Dr. Hildreth has been admitted as an expert witness on municipal finance, municipal securities and the municipal bond markets (including auction-rate securities and bankruptcy risk) by the U.S. Federal court system under the Daubert standard and by the Financial Industry Regulatory Authority (and, earlier, the National Association of Securities Dealers).
 Additionally, he has been admitted as an expert witness on matters involving municipal securities, capital markets, public budgeting, cost of governmental services, and public pension affordability in trial courts in several states.
 A particular specialty is his ability to analyze a government's ability to pay and/or willingness to pay an obligation.